Kokoszsz/Cloth-Shop-Website/cloth-shop/README.md

 ## Documentation

-[Project documents](./Documents) holds the original project documentation — its goals, scope and technology choices — and the Jira issue export listing tasks, test cases and bugs raised against the shop.
+[Project documents](./Documents) holds the Jira issue export: the epics, tasks, test cases and bugs raised against the shop while it was built.